neilboyd/learn-abkhazian/README.md

 Contributions are welcome.
 The preferred method is with a
 [GitHub Pull Request](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).
+At the bottom of every page is a link to edit the page.
 But if that's too technical, contributions in any form are welcome.

 ## TODO